singer-io/getting-started/BEST_PRACTICES.md

 `--properties PROPERTIES` option. `PROPERTIES` should point to a file containing the desired schemas.

 The format of PROPERTIES file is similar to the output from discovery.
-The top level is an object, with a single key called "streams", that points to a map where each key is a stream name and each value is the desired schema for that stream.
+The top level is an object, with a single key called "streams", that points to a map where each key is a stream name and each value is the requested schema for that stream.
+The caller requests properties by decorating those properties with a `"selected": true` attribute in the schema.

 The Tap should attempt to sync every stream that is listed in the PROPERTIES file.
-For each of those streams, it SHOULD include all the properties that are present for that stream in the desired schema.
-If the desired schema contains a property that does not exist in the data source, a Tap MAY fail and exit with a non-zero status or it MAY omit the requested field from the output.
+For each of those streams, it SHOULD include all the properties that are marked as selected for that stream.
+If the requested schema contains a property that does not exist in the data source, a Tap MAY fail and exit with a non-zero status or it MAY omit the requested field from the output.
 The Tap MAY include additional properties that are not included in the desired schema, if those properties are always provided by the data source.
 The tap MUST NOT include in its output any streams that are not present in desired schemas file.

 Note that the Tap should not validate the data against the desired schema.
 The purpose of the desired schema is _only_ to communicate which streams